Virtual exhibition on view now!

 Inspired by five historic paintings, Evans’ painterly abstractions explore the role of light and color in conveying convictions about and responses to good, evil, danger, tragedy and transcendence.

-Jil Evans has shown nationally and internationally, and has work in several museum and corporate collections.
-She has received the Jerome Foundation Grant, Arts Midwest/ National Endowment for the Arts, Minnesota State Arts Board.
-In addition, she has been the recipient of the Pew Grant to study and paint in Italy, and residencies at the American Academy in Rome and Atlantic Center for the Arts in New Smyrna Beach, Florida.
-Evans received her BFA from Calvin College, and received her MA in painting at the University of Iowa, and MFA in painting from Stanford University.
+Jil Evans has exhibited nationally and internationally, and her work is included in several museum, corporate and private collections.
+She has received grants from the Jerome Foundation, Arts Midwest/National Endowment from the Arts and the Minnesota State Arts Board.
+In addition, she has been the recipient of the Pew Grant to study and paint in Italy, and she has been awarded residences at the American Academy in Rome and the Atlantic Center for the Arts in New Smyrna Beach, Florida.
+Evans received her BFA from Calvin College in Grand Rapids, Michigan; her MA in painting from the University of Iowa; and an MFA in painting from Stanford University.
 She currently maintains a studio in Minneapolis.

 My engagement with abstraction began four decades ago with a desire to find a visual expression for the feelings and states of mind I experienced but did not (and still do not) have words for.
 The visual elements of my work—my visual vocabulary—comes from the landscape of my childhood.
 I grew up near the steel mills in Gary, Indiana, where daily I saw the factories and towers of flames cutting against the spacious, unbroken horizon of Lake Michigan.
 The tension between these elements—the industrial, the natural—lies at the root of my desire to articulate visually our fragility and our wrought common search to find a way to humanely inhabit the world with compassion.
 While my work is not driven by an explicit critique of the industrial world, I have a longstanding awareness of the dangerous threat to human life, and non-human life, amid mechanized impersonal forces.